-Our Garden School program uses hands-on education to teach students about growing and eating healthy food and environmental stewardship.
+Our Garden School program uses hands-on education to teach kids about eating healthy food and environmental stewardship.
 We are one of the largest school garden education programs in the Pacific Northwest.

-According to studies compiled by the National Gardening Association, garden-based learning provides a range of benefits to students including increased engagement and knowledge retention in key subjects such as math, science, and reading.
+According to studies compiled by the National Gardening Association, garden-based learning provides a range of benefits to students including increased engagement and knowledge retention in key subjects such as math, science and reading.
 Students improve their knowledge of good nutrition and broaden their taste of vegetables.

-By integrating school gardening into the regular day, and providing expert support, we can impact far greater numbers of students than in an after school program.
+By integrating school garden education into the school day, and providing expert support, we impact large numbers of students and teachers.
 We use established curriculum resources and our own lessons to link garden sessions to Next Generation Science standards.

 We are committed to working with schools over the long term.
 Schools receive seeds, plants, soil amendments and season-extension products that we purchase for low cost in bulk.
 Fundraising for the program is a collaborative effort between Grow Portland and partner schools.